Keewano Unity SDK

 For example, seeing that "LevelFailed_Watch5Moves" has high engagement but "LevelComplete_Transition" has low engagement tells you meaningful information about your game design and player motivation.

-1. Interstitial Ads Between Levels: Generate revenue but don't grant items - only call ReportAdRevenue
+1. Interstitial Ads Between Levels: Generate revenue but don't grant items

-2. Rewarded Video Ads: Generate revenue AND grant items - call both methods
+2. Banner Ads: Generate revenue but don't grant items

 4. Asynchronous Rewards: Ad completes → revenue tracked → items granted later by server